CarGurus Header

 Search for a Citroen C5 X on CarGurus

-• The Citroen C5 X PHEV uses a European standard Type 2 socket that will be compatible with the vast majority of AC public chargers.
-It comes with 7.4kW charging, and will fully charge the 12.4kWh battery in some two hours from a standard 7kW home wallbox.
-Plug into a three-pin domestic socket (you have to pay extra for this cable) and the car will be fully charged in some six hours.
+• The Citroen C5 X Plug-in Hybrid uses a Type 2 charging socket compatible with most public AC chargers.
+It supports up to 7.4kW charging, allowing the 12.4kWh battery to recharge in roughly two hours from a typical home wallbox.
+Using a three-pin domestic socket (cable optional) increases this to around six hours.

-• The Citroen C5 X Plug-in Hybrid gets regenerative braking, just the same as any electric car.
-This means that it harvests energy from braking or coasting in order to top up the battery as you drive, helping to increase the car’s electric range.
-What it means is that many EVs feel like they’re braking quite heavily when you lift off the throttle, but in the Citroen C5 X the regenerative braking (also known as kinetic energy recovery system, or KERS) is very mild and actually feels very similar to normal engine braking that you’ll be used to from driving a petrol or diesel car.
-You can increase the brake regeneration by toggling the gearshifter switch to ‘B’ mode, which brings a heavier setting that’s great for keeping your speed down on a descent, or is useful for around town even if it’s not the heavy ‘one pedal driving’ mode that some electric cars offer.
+• The C5 X Plug-in Hybrid also features regenerative braking, which recovers energy when slowing down to help recharge the battery.
+Many EVs feel like they’re braking quite heavily when you lift off the throttle, but in the Citroen C5 X the regenerative braking is very mild and actually feels similar to normal engine braking that you’ll be used to from driving a petrol or diesel car.
+You can increase the brake regeneration by toggling the gearshifter switch to ‘B’ mode, which brings a heavier setting that’s great for keeping your speed down on a descent, or is useful for around town even.
+Don’t expect the ‘one pedal driving’ feel that some electric cars offer, though.

 Vicky Parrott